-Manitoba Harvest has a decent reputation in the supplement community for creating safe, effective, and no-nonsense protein powders.
-Their Organic Hemp Pro Fiber is no exception.
+Manitoba Harvest has a decent reputation in the supplement community for creating safe, effective, protein powders.

 In terms of taste, it’s not that bad.
-Although it is quite basic and completely unadorned.
 The good news about it is that it won’t interfere with the taste of other things you may want to mix it with.

 6. Navitas Organics